KaugaKauga/videre/API.md

 ### `get_tables`

-Fetches all tables from the connected database (excludes system schemas).
+Fetches table structure (names and schemas only) from the connected database.

+**Note:** This command does NOT fetch any row data - only table metadata from `information_schema.tables`.

 **Parameters:** None